weiweijun/YelpApi/README.md

     2. Change Directory to your project folder.
     3. Type npm install to install dependency.
     4. Type node app.js to run the server.
-    5. Open a browser and type localhost:3000.
+    5. Open a browser and type localhost:8808.
-    6. A Heroku instance for easily access: https://yelpsheet.herokuapp.com/